open-ortho/dent-oip/README.md

 Deployment also deploys an `.htaccess` and `.htpasswd` file with loose security.
 Both username and password are `scdi116`.

-### Building on macOS

-The `Makefile` makes use of gnu cut.
-You need to install `brew install coreutils`, then replace the `cut` instance in `Makefile` with `gcut`.

-To build the PDF, you will need LaTeX.

-        brew install basictex
-        sudo tlmgr update --self
-        sudo tlmgr install latexmk tex-gyre fncychap wrapfig capt-of framed needspace tabulary varwidth titlesec

 ## View Tables Generation